PrismarineJS/prismarine-auth/docs/API.md

 * If you specify `fetchProfile`, we will do a call to `https://api.minecraftservices.com/minecraft/profile` for the currently signed in user and returns the results.
 Undefined if request fails.
 * If `fetchCertificates` is set to true, we obtain profile keys from Mojang for the player which are used for chat singing.

-### getMinecraftBedrockToken (publicKey: KeyObject): Promise<MinecraftBedrockLogin>
+### getMinecraftBedrockToken (publicKey: KeyObject, config?: { version?: string }): Promise<MinecraftBedrockLogin>

 Returns a Minecraft: Bedrock Edition auth token.
 The first parameter is a Node.js KeyObject.
 Please see the examples folder for example usage.

 The return object contains:
 - `chain`: the certificate JWT chain returned from the Bedrock auth server
-- `token`: the multiplayer login token returned alongside the chain, if present
+- `token`: the multiplayer login token returned alongside the chain

+### getMinecraftBedrockChain (publicKey: KeyObject): Promise<string[]>

+Returns the Bedrock certificate JWT chain from the Bedrock auth server.

+### getMinecraftBedrockMultiplayerToken (publicKey: KeyObject, config?: { version?: string }): Promise<string>

+Returns a Bedrock multiplayer login token bound to the provided public key.
+This token is obtained from the Minecraft franchise authorization service and is used as the `Token` field in newer Bedrock login requests.

 ### getPlayfabLogin (): Promise<GetPlayfabLoginResponse>